MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 A bot is identified by its **MicrosoftAppID** and **MicrosoftAppPassword**, which are kept within the bot's settings files (`appsettings.json` (.NET), `.env` (JavaScript), `config.py` (Python)) or in **Azure Key Vault**.
 For more information, see [MicrosoftAppID and MicrosoftAppPassword](~/bot-service-manage-overview.md#microsoftappid-and-microsoftapppassword).

-When you register a bot with Azure, for example via the **Bot Channels Registration**, Azure creates an Active Directory (AD) registration application.
-If you use the Bot Framework CLI, you must specifically create the AD registration as a separate step.
+When you register a bot in the Azure portal, for example via the **Bot Channels Registration**, Azure creates an Active Directory (AD) registration application.
+If you use the Bot Framework CLI, you must specifically perform a step to create the AD registration.
 This registration has an application ID (`MicrosoftAppID`) and client secret (`MicrosoftAppPassword`).
 Azure uses these values to generate a **token** with which the bot can access secure resources.

 When a channel sends a request to a bot, via the Bot Connector service, it specifies a **token** in the **Authorization header** of the request.
 The bot authenticates calls from the Bot Connector service by verifying the authenticity of the token.